Rotating a Structure or Plan View

 These different text objects pull defaults from a few different areas, so it's important to know what to modify depending on what text you want rotated with the plan, and what you want level on the page.

-Start by selecting Edit> Default Settings , click the arrow to expand the Text, Callouts and Markers section.
+Edit> Default Settings , click the arrow to expand the Text, Callouts and Markers section.

 For standard Text and Labels:

 Note: In the Saved Text Styles dialog, there are a number of Text Styles that you may want to modify.
-With exception to Default Label Style and Room Label Style, the various text styles are used in different Default/Annotation Sets, so it is important to note what text styles are modified if you decide to change Default sets later.
+With exception to Default Label Style and Room Label Style, the various text styles are used in different Default/Annotation Sets, so it is important to note what text styles are modified if you decide to change Default Sets later.

-Primarily 1/4" Text Style, Default Text Style, and Room Label Style will likely need to be modified.
+Primarily, 1/4" Text Style, Default Text Style, and Room Label Style will likely need to be modified.

 Default Label Style controls other object labels, such as doors and windows, and should likely be left alone.

-For Rich Text boxes:
+For Rich Text: